kineticsquid/pass-docker/README.md

 If you built the images (or if you already have the images locally from a previous build), services should begin to start right away.
 If you did not build the images, Docker will first pull the images from Docker Hub.

+The PASS home page is accessible at `https://pass.local`.
+It links to the pass ember app at `https://pass.local/app`.
+These are the correct URLs to use
+You'll be prompted to log in as necessary.
+Use one of the [Shibboleth users](#shibboleth-users) below to log in.

-After starting the demo with the defaults, the following services should work.
+After starting the demo with the defaults, the following services shoud be accessible directly to developers:

-  - Ember application: [https://localhost](https://localhost). _See [Shibboleth users](#shibboleth-users) below for login options_
+  - Ember application: [https://pass.local/app](https://pass.local/app). _See [Shibboleth users](#shibboleth-users) below for login options_
   - Internal FTP server: `localhost:21`, username: `nihmsftpuser` password: `nihmsftppass`
   - HTTP POST submission trigger: `localhost:8081`
   - Fedora: `http://localhost:8080/fcrepo/rest`
-  - Same Fedora instance behind a Shibboleth SP: `https://localhost/fcrepo/rest`
+  - Same Fedora instance behind a Shibboleth SP: `https://pass.local/fcrepo/rest`
   - DSpace repository, exposed at port `8181`: `http://localhost:8181/xmlui`
       - Login with username `dspace-admin@oapass.org`, password `foobar`
       - Not behind the Shibboleth SP